 An example would be if you were accused of spending too much time at work.
 A low-value person would grow angry or defensive.
 A very high-status person may perhaps say something very low-key, like a simple “okay.”
 There is a danger in showing too much of a high social value this way.
 Instead of being attractive, some will perceive you as a douche bag.
 We’ll cover this further down in the guide.

 2. You Solve Problems Instead of Complaining About Them

 Related to being non-reactive, rather than merely complaining about problems that occur, you accept and solve them.
-For instance, let’s say you’re travelling and it turns out you just missed your flight home.
+For instance, let’s say you’re traveling and it turns out you just missed your flight home.
 A common reaction would be to become frustrated or sad, perhaps hoping some kind of miracle might take place so that everything turns out well.
-A high value person on the other hand shows no reaction to what has happened.
+A high-value person, on the other hand, shows no reaction to what has happened.
 This person takes the lead in a group in a natural way.
-He or she approaches the problem in a non-emotional way, and proactively does whatever it takes to solve it.
+He or she approaches the problem in a non-emotional way and proactively does whatever it takes to solve it.

 3. You are a Leader

 High social value people are the leaders of their group.
 They obtain this position naturally and easily.
 This means you can’t and shouldn’t try to force yourself into having a certain position in the group.
 Becoming a leader is a process that should take place naturally – If you act in the right way, people will want you to lead them.
 A good way to become a leader is to stay non-reactive.
 Following evolutionary examples, a non-reactive person is perceived as a safe choice as a leader, because their behavior won’t be unpredictable.

 4. You act Self-Confident